Take a taxi, not a bus.

-Take a taxi not a bus.
 Buses are great.
-They get people near to where they want to be, in a big group.
-But if you need to get somewhere quickly you go in a taxi.
-You get straight to where you want, faster.
+They take people near to where they want to be, in a big group.
+But if you need to get somewhere quickly and efficiently – take a taxi.
+You get straight to where you want to be, quickly and comfortably.

 InTuition is your language taxi!